jlinoff/pam/PROPOSAL.md

 tests do not assert what is *visible* in a preference tab.
 It took looking at the dialogue.

+**The real argument is mobile, not discoverability.** A `title` attribute needs a pointer.
+On a phone — where PAM is installed as a PWA, and which the iPhone captures document — there is no hover, so the text is not merely hard to find but unreachable.
+"Does this work without a pointer" belongs in the default set of questions, not discovered afterwards.

+**Audited the rest: nothing else is affected.** All 19 preferences were checked, and every tooltip carrying more than a restatement of its own label already has a visible `prefPromptDesc` beneath it — including the SEC-001 HTML rendering warning, which would have been the worst one to hide.
+The remaining tooltips say things like "enable printing", where losing them on a touch device costs nothing.

+The first pass through that audit reported the HTML warning as a problem.
+It was a false positive: the check derived the function name from the label, and `Allow HTML Field Rendering` does not case-fold to `prefAllowHtmlFieldRendering`.
+Worth recording because a security warning wrongly reported as missing is the kind of finding that gets acted on before it is verified.

+So the convention was already right throughout the codebase, and this branch broke it once.

 ### The reuse-report failure: a duplicated element id

 Real, reproducible, and unrelated to the stale directory.